 Naomi’s Village is a fully registered children’s home providing complete care for total orphans, located near the truck stop town of Maai Mahiu, Kenya.
 Founded in 2011, we have since rescued over 81 children, including abandoned babies and those left parentless by terrorist attacks, AIDS, disasters, and domestic violence.
 The plans we have for these children and their futures are part of a remarkable undertaking, a call of God, to one day see the comforting of a vast wound on the heart of African humanity.

 - Excellent education provided by certified Kenyan teachers – 6 days a week.

 - School uniforms, shoes, socks, and all necessary books and supplies; gym clothing and shoes

 - Bus transport to and from school every day

 - Nutritionally-balanced breakfast, lunch, and two snacks – 7 days a week

 - Regular medical evaluations and personalized health plan, including dental and vision care

 - Programs to train staff in the areas of health, hygiene, child development, nutrition, and literacy

-- Spiritual care and development for students supervised by a full-time youth minister
+- Character development supervised by a full-time Kenyan director.